 I decided I wanted to deal with it by writing, because I’d always kept a diary and written poetry when I was younger.
 That allowed me to spend the time thinking about what I was dealing with in more depth and with less panic than I otherwise might have done.
 So, mixing my love of poetry and song lyrics with my need to talk about what was happening, I created “Alice, what’s the matter?”.

 A lumpectomy, 8 rounds of chemo and a BRCA genetic test later, I got a double mastectomy and some new boobs.
-At some point, I’ll have to have my ovaries removed, too, as I’m BRCA2, which carries 30% risk of ovarian cancer.
+I got my ovaries removed a few years later as well, because I have the BRCA2 gene mutation, which means I have a much higher risk of ovarian cancer if I leave my hormones to do their thing.

-After my op, I used redundancy money to do some travelling in the form of a number of trips, each with different friends – which was lovely.
+After my op, I used redundancy money to do some travelling in the form of a number of trips, each with different friends in 2013.
 I also got involved in fundraising and admin tasks for a charity, Keeping Abreast, and then with 4 online twitter friends, set up @bccww (Breast Cancer Chat World Wide) in 2014.
-It is steadily gaining followers and has been a useful support network for me.
+It was a wonderful support network for me and even now the lovely group of people I met in the process are busy supporting so many others.

 Alice